JavierDelgadoNoaa/nr_utils/README.md

 Utilities for preprocessing and postprocessing the NMM-B Nature Run initialized from G5NR This package consists of tools for preprocessing and postprocessing nature run data.
+It also contains scripts for running NMM-B on large grids.
 It's implementation is geared towards preprocessing data from G5NR for the NEMS Preprocessing System (NPS).
 The postprocessing is geared towards using NEMS/NMM-B model and UPP output.